mikayzo/CS50/week1/README.md

 mario-more.c:

-    Asks user to specify height and then print out ASCII image.
+    Asks user to specify height and then prints out ASCII image.